lauritswl/Laurits_Vault/CogNotes/Cognitive Neuroscience/302 Cognitive Neuroscience.md

 What are the problems to be solved?
 Nothing but electromagnetic energy (light rays) if different wavelengths and amplitudes --> as a result of light rays interacting with the environment, but we still see colour, shapes and movement .

-We have two eyes, that see two different combinations of lights rays, but we still merge the two visual modalities into one perception.
+We have two eyes, that see two different combinations of lights rays, but we still merge the two visual modalities into one perception..

 Voltage- and transmitter gated channels.